TYPE A PERSONALITY

 They honor the protection traits to the point that once triggered, they respond impulsively.
-This means that the A-type’s “go-to” move from a perceived threat is to “attack.”
+The A-type’s “go-to” move from a perceived threat is to “attack.”
 As such, it would be a bad idea to jump out from behind a bush to scare them.

-With respect to these outside threats, the Type A person will not blame fellow members for the problems.
-Therefore, if the A-type person is depressed, the spouse or fellow clan members should not interpret the depression as being their fault.
+Concerning these outside threats, the Type A person will not blame fellow members for the problems.
+Therefore, if the A-type person is depressed, the spouse or fellow clan members should not interpret the depression as their fault.

 Mounting a defense before knowing the facts will likely compound the problem.
 Asking, “Is there something bothering you?” will avoid unnecessary stress.

 But if a clan member screwed up, that person should be prepared to mount a strong, compelling defense.
 Mounting no defense implies weakness, which is often worse than the original mistake.

 The Type A Personality knows from experience that mistakes are direction signs to victories.
 To avoid unnecessary stress, people should not exaggerate or over-think their mistakes.
 They happen every day to every person.
 Worrying about your screw-ups can indicate a sign of weakness.
-Working to prevent another mistake can be considered a precursor to power.
+They are working to prevent another mistake can be considered a precursor to power.

-If you screwed up in a big way, your strongest defense is finding a hidden benefit.
-This is what the A Type Personality wants to hear.
+If you screwed up in a big way, your most robust defense is finding a hidden benefit.
+This is what Type Personality wants to hear.
 Crying and blaming others does not imply strength.
 And finding a benefit is almost always present.

-For example, a 21-year-old daughter takes off to work in the Texas oil fields with her boy-friend who had a reputation of spending money.
+For example, a 21-year-old daughter takes off to work in the Texas oil fields with her boyfriend, who has a reputation for spending money.
 After a year, she returned home heavily in debt.

 Can you find any potential hidden benefits?